 After graduating in 1990 from Form & Function Design Academy in Calgary at the top of her class, Lisa went on to design numerous products for a variety of sectors, including performance clothing, ladies ready-to-wear, active wear, and children’s clothing and has contributed to the styling and outfitting for a number of film and television productions.
 Lisa has held positions as Head of Design and Director of Design & Product Development for major Canadian manufacturers of technical apparel and has consulted extensively as an independent specialist in the design of technical industrial performance clothing.

 Her first independent label, Turbine, was established in January of 1997 after designer Lisa Drader-Murphy discovered a stock of high-end vintage tailoring wool in the warehouse of an employer.
 After months of designing, pattern development, and production, the first Turbine: Power Clothes for Women store was opened in downtown Calgary 's trendy Inglewood neighbourhood.
 A second store opened shortly after at The Eau Claire Market on Prince's Island Park.
 In 1998, with a 3rd store slated for Banff, an opportunity presented itself to move Lisa's young family to beautiful Nova Scotia and the temptation to enjoy a slower pace and family-friendly lifestyle was too great to resist.
-In 2015 Lisa re-branded her iconic Turbine label, to Lisa Drader-Murphy further establishing herself as a luxury designer label.
+In 2015 Lisa re-branded her iconic Turbine label, to Lisa Drader-Murphy further establishing herself as an international designer label.

 Lisa's company is unique in that it is one of few remaining in Canada that houses the design, cutting, production, and retail of her collections - all from her privately run production and retail facilities, having produced hundreds of thousands of pieces in this manner.
 Notably, Lisa has grown her business to 5 posh retail locations and a Mobile Boutique, debt-free, on retained earnings.
 Despite her continued growth, Drader-Murphy continues to be hands on in every aspect of production, hand drafting, cutting, and sewing many of her pieces.